[The Mustard Family in

 spreading hairs of the lower stem.
 Photographed along the Dalles Mt.

-The photo above shows the lower to upper stem and inflorescence
+The photo at left shows the lower to upper stem and inflorescence

 of fringe pod as seen on basalt cliffs above Doug's Beach, WA State Road #14,